 PointBleu's approach is deeply rooted in an appreciation that lasting, positive social change can take place when people learn about their human rights.
 PointBleu's approach is at its heart a pedagogical one - an educational approach that values the needs, context, experiences, and histories of all learners.
 This approach is participatory at its core: people learn best by engaging with each other, critically reflecting on their experiences, and challenging themselves to learn more.

-Paul McAdams has worked in Canada, Burkina Faso, Ghana, Indonesia, Iraq, Jordan, Kenya, Lebanon, Malawi, Mauritius, Morocco, Nepal, Niger, Palestinian Occupied Territories, Philippines, Senegal, South Africa, Sri Lanka, Tanzania, Tunisia, Turkey, and Uganda.
+Paul McAdams has worked in Canada, Cambodia, Burkina Faso, Ghana, Indonesia, Iraq, Jordan, Kenya, Lebanon, Malawi, Mauritius, Morocco, Nepal, Niger, Palestinian Occupied Territories, Philippines, Senegal, South Africa, Sri Lanka, Tanzania, Tunisia, Turkey, and Uganda.

 With students who are scholarship recipients, Uganda, 2017.

 Above: Observing a human rights lesson, Jordan.
 Top right: Participant group work, Sri Lanka.
 Bottom right: Participants discussing the importance of diversity, Edmonton.